 ATI Mobility Radeon HD 4860 vs ATI Mobility Radeon HD 4850

-ATI Mobility Radeon HD 4860► remove
+ATI Mobility Radeon HD 4860► remove from comparison

 The Mobility HD 4860 is based off of the 40nm RV740 core with less shader cores than the Mobility HD 4850 and only a 128 bit memory bus.
 Because of the high core clock and GDDR5 memory, the card should still be able to perform comparatively fast.